 If you choose to get Medicare coverage from a private insurer through a Medicare Advantage plan, you’ll generally have several plans to choose from in your geographic area.
-The average Medicare beneficiary has 43 Medicare Advantage plan choices in 2023, according to the Kaiser Family Foundation.
+The average Medicare beneficiary has 43 Medicare Advantage plan choices in 2024, according to KFF, formerly the Kaiser Family Foundation.
 The premiums, copayments for medical and drug coverage, covered drugs and provider networks can vary from plan to plan.

 When choosing a plan, consider costs and coverage for your typical medical needs and prescription drugs, coverage for major medical issues, and which providers and facilities the plan’s network includes.
 You can find out more about the costs and coverage for all Medicare Advantage plans available in your area by using Medicare’s Plan Finder.